 Buy your supplies with lots of time to spare!
 The worst thing would be finding out you need something on the day because you won’t have time to go to the shops.
 For moving fish, aquatic frogs and axolotls you will need;

-- A siphon – makes emptying tanks quicker
+- – makes emptying tanks quicker

-- Water conditioner - you need this to put in the water of the new tanks as chrloine can hard aquatic animals
+- you need this to put in the water of the new tanks as chrloine can hard aquatic animals

 - – we sat the bags in these carriers to stop the bags toppling over

-- Sticky labels and a pen – we labelled all the carriers
+- – we labelled all the carriers

 Moving fishtanks can be tricky.
 We bought fish bags to put them in, but we also got enough plastic tubs to sit the bags in for extra safety.
 This method was used to move our goldfish, African Clawed Frogs and an axolotl.
 As the tanks took a while to drain (plus we had three tanks so that’s three times the work), we started emptying the tanks as soon as we got up using a siphon.
 The water in the tanks was used to fill the bags up with to acclimatise the animals to the water.
 Then, we gently fished the fish out with a soft net and caught the axolotl and frogs in a measuring jug as nets can damage their fragile skin.
 These bags were closed quickly to catch the air and tied them shut with rubber bands.
 Each animal was then placed in a box with their name on, so we could easily tell who was who.